Important information

 Bloomberg Index Services Limited.
 BLOOMBERG® is a trademark and service mark of Bloomberg Finance L.P. and its affiliates (collectively “Bloomberg”).
 Bloomberg or Bloomberg’s licensors own all proprietary rights in the Bloomberg Indices.
 Neither Bloomberg nor Bloomberg’s licensors approves or endorses this material, or guarantees the accuracy or completeness of any information herein, or makes any warranty, express or implied, as to the results to be obtained therefrom and, to the maximum extent allowed by law, neither shall have any liability or responsibility for injury or damages arising in connection therewith.

 Capital market assumptions are long-term projections of the future performance of asset class returns based on their respective benchmark indexes or other proxies that incorporate analysis and observations.
 This analysis represents the views of a small group of investment professionals based on their individual research and are approved by the Capital Market Assumptions Oversight Committee.
 They should not be interpreted as the view of Capital Group as a whole.
-As Capital Group employs The Capital System, the views of other individual analysts and portfolio managers may differ from those presented here.
+As Capital Group employs The Capital SystemTM, the views of other individual analysts and portfolio managers may differ from those presented here.
 They are provided for informational purposes only and are not intended to provide any assurance or promise of actual returns.
 They reflect long-term projections of asset class returns and are based on the respective benchmark indexes, or other proxies, and therefore do not include any outperformance gain or loss that may result from active portfolio management.
 Note that the actual results will be affected by any adjustments to the mix of asset classes.
 All market forecasts are subject to a wide margin of error.

 Statements attributed to an individual represent the opinions of that individual as of the date published and do not necessarily reflect the opinions of Capital Group or its affiliates.
 This information is intended to highlight issues and should not be considered advice, an endorsement or a recommendation.